 Know Your Location Preferences:

 - Pursue an internship in the city where you want to work full-time

-- Identify two city preferences and recruit with firms in your #1 location preference.
+- Identify & rank two city preferences and recruit with employers in your #1 location preference.

 - If your GPA is below a 3.5, you should exercise caution with selecting locations outside of the Georgia/Alabama area, as you will begin to limit your employer options to the national firms, who have stricter GPA requirements.

-- Most of the accounting employers are located with Alabama/Georgia.
+- Most of our accounting employers are located with Alabama/Georgia.

 - Avoid saying, "Anywhere in the Southeast," as firms want to see that you have a desire to work in their location specifically.

 - Most employers will ask about your service area preference - Audit, Tax or Advisory.